-You may already have “smart” devices and appliances installed throughout your home without even knowing it.
-If you can access your thermostat from your smartphone or flip your lights on and off while you’re on the other side of town – those are typical smart devices.
+You may already have “smart” devices and appliances installed in your home without knowing it.
+If you can access your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are typical smart devices.

-Smart Leak Detectors
+Smart Leak Detection Systems

-Smart Water Heaters
+Energy-Saving Smart Water Heaters

-Smart Water Monitor
+Smart Monitors for Water Quality

 Aside from saving money on your water bills, smart water monitors help homeowners reduce their carbon footprint to make sure there is plenty of water for future generations to come.